-State the differences between the properties of temporary magnets (made of soft iron) and the properties of permanent magnets (made of steel).
+State the differences between the properties of temporary magnets (made of soft iron) and permanent magnets (made of hard steel).

 Both soft iron and steel consist of tiny regions called magnetic domains.
-In an unmagnetised piece of material the domains are oriented randomly, giving a net magnetic field of zero.
+In an unmagnetised piece the domains point in random directions, giving a net field of zero.

 When a magnetic field is applied, the domains tend to align with the field.
 The ease with which they can be re‑aligned determines whether the material behaves as a temporary or a permanent magnet.